The Short Version of the Itinerary

 - Back to Christchurch via Arthur’s Pass

 We flew out of DC for Los Angeles first thing in the morning.
-Rented a car for the day since our Fiji flight didn’t depart until 11 p.m. and saw your basic LA sights—the Santa Monica Pier, Rodeo Drive, Beverly Hills, Hollywood Boulevard, Sunset Boulevard, UCLA, Griffith Observatory, etc., etc. Caught the Viper Room on Sunset, though it occurred to me that “kids these days” probably have zero idea what the significance of that club is.
+Rented a car for the day since our Fiji stopover didn’t depart until 11 p.m.
+Saw your basic LA sights—the Santa Monica Pier, Rodeo Drive, Beverly Hills, Hollywood Boulevard, Sunset Boulevard, UCLA, Griffith Observatory, etc., etc. Caught the Viper Room on Sunset, though it occurred to me that “kids these days” probably have zero idea what the significance of that club is.

 On my first crack at LA, I think my favorites were probably the Sunset and Griffith areas.
-Returned to the airport for an 11-hour overnight flight to Fiji.
+Returned to the airport for an 11-hour overnight flight.
+A Fiji stopover before our official New Zealand road trip begins.
 Total accumulated air time: 16 hours.

 This one young Swiss kid worked in Myanmar for the UN and decided to travel around the world for the next three months.
 His favorite destination so far was Sydney and he was really looking forward to Costa Rica.
 I was under the impression that a few of the younger girls at our table we’re traveling solo also, a trend I run into more and more.
 I dunno whether I consider that brave or stupid.
 (They were young, like, 18.)
 Either way, I sure wish I had the guts to do it.